admariner/pdfme/docs/index.rst

 Shortcomings
 ------------

-* Currently this library only supports the standard 14 PDF fonts.
 * Currently this library only supports ``jpg`` and ``png`` image formats (png images are converted to jpg images using Pillow, so you have to install it to be able to embed png images).